 With the self storage market booming, many investors are jumping in or expanding on existing facilities they own.
 Whether this is your first build or fiftieth, self storage facilities are designed and operated much differently than other real estate product types.
-So, before you start the planning and building process, there are some common mistakes you will want to avoid.
+So, before you start planning and building a self storage facility, there are some common mistakes you will want to avoid.

 The team at Forge Building Company has repeatedly witnessed many of the same construction mistakes when the property owner didn’t hire someone with industry experience (like Forge) to oversee the development.
 Common design and construction mistakes can cost a self storage owner a lot in extra expenses, and possibly long-term financial losses, because these mistakes can’t be easily corrected.
 Let’s take a look at these common mistakes and how to avoid them.